 3. Spend Time with Your Employees

-Sitting down together for in-depth conversations about their job, their career goals, or their personal interests also has the effect of employees feeling you see them as a person, not merely a worker.
+Sitting down together for in-depth conversations about their job, career goals, or personal interests also has the effect of employees feeling you see them as a person, not merely a worker.

 4. Encourage Effort

-It usually takes a lot of time and effort to reach an organisational goal.
-Become your employees’ biggest fan and applaud their efforts along the way.
+It usually takes a lot of time and effort to reach an organizational goal.
+Become your employees’ biggest fans and applaud their efforts along the way.
 Rewards are rightfully earned with accomplishments, but when an employee’s efforts are acknowledged in their own right—before results are seen—they feel valued and become more engaged.

 5. Care About Your Employees